nclud/verbatim/README.md

 Sets the amount of offset(in pixels) from the top of found content.
 Verbatim will scroll to the found content's offset less the amount of offset.
 This allows for some spacing between the top of the window and the found content.

+###allowImages
+**default**: true

+**type**: boolean

+By default, Verbatim will also allow users to select and share links to images as well.
+If you'd like to turn this feature off, sell allowImages to false.

 ##Using Bitly For Link Shortening